AziosTech/cis4340a/README.md

-# nothing to see here.
+# this is for lab 2 of cis4340.